top of page

 Location: Africa, South America, Southeast Asia, etc.

-Intro: This project wishes to objectively gain knowledge about Chinese overseas businesses’ impacts on local sustainable development alongside the Belt and Road Initiative, and therefore explores the question of how Chinese overseas businesses could enhance their communication with international stakeholders and better integrate into local sustainable development.
-Our specific actions are as follows:
+Intro: We aims to gain objective knowledge about the impact of Chinese overseas businesses on local sustainable development within the context of the Belt and Road Initiative.
+A key focus of our investigation is to examine how Chinese overseas businesses can enhance their communication with international stakeholders and more effectively integrate into local sustainable development.
+Our specific actions are outlined as follows:

 bottom of page